-Join Gini von Courter for an in-depth discussion in this video Setting the time zone of an appointment, part of Outlook 2013 Power Shortcuts.
+Join Gini von Courter for an in-depth discussion in this video Setting the time zone of an appointment, part of Outlook 2013: Tips, Tricks, and Shortcuts.

 Just as I can display more than one time zone, I can also create an appointment or meeting and be very specific about what time zone it occurs in.
 And, there are a couple of reasons that this is a favorite feature of mine.
 I'm going to create a new appointment for Sunday.
 One to three o' clock.
 In this new appointment is actually flying out to Los Angeles, and I'm flying out of the Detroit Airport.
 Now, my flight leaves on Sunday at 1 o' clock Eastern Time.

 But when it arrives, it actually arrives at 3:35.
 Not Eastern Time but Pacific Time.
 So, by entering the time zone what looks to be about two and a half hours, actually, is clearly much longer.
 I have changed flights once.
 There's my time, getting to Los Angeles.
 If I double click to open it, again, it looks short, but it shows Eastern time here in 3:35 Pacific time.
 So, when somebody asks me, can we meet at 3 o'clock on Tuesday.